10yard/dkafe/readme.md

 `SHOW_GAMETEXT = 1`
 1 to show the game text descriptions when Jumpman faces an arcade machine.
 0 to hide the game descriptions.

+`ENABLE_TRAINING = 0`
+1 to enable the training room which is accessed via a door on the 1st stage.
+0 to hide the training room.

 `SPEED_ADJUST = 0`
 Increase the frontend speed.
 0 is normal.
 If frontend is running slow then try incrementing by 1 until desired speed is achieved.